 Burns happen with varying degrees of severity and, as a result, treatments range from minor bandaging to surgery.
 Unfortunately, the tragedy of burn injuries is an unfortunate reality for countless people.
 Burns result from a wide variety of causes.
 However, some of the most common ways to experience a burn injury are chemical exposure, contact with heat, or electrocution.
 If you or someone you know has recently experienced a burn injury, it is crucial to contact a Louisiana burn injury lawyer as soon as possible.
 Give us a call at (888) 493-1629 today.

 Common Burn Injuries

-- Thermal Burns: A common variety of burn which is caused by contact with flames, steam, hot liquids and metals.
+- Thermal Burns: A common burn caused by contact with flames, steam, hot liquids and metals.

-- Chemical Burns: These dangerous burns occur when living tissue is exposed to a destructive substance.
+- Chemical Burns: These burns occur when living tissue is exposed to a destructive substance.

 - Flash Burns: Burns that result from being too close to an explosion.

 Inhalation injuries are often experienced along with the event of burn injuries.
 Smoke from thermal burns or vapors from chemical burns often causes this type of injury.
 An ailment such as this is significant as it can cause lasting damage to the respiratory system, eyes and can also agitate any preexisting conditions that the victim may have previously suffered from.

 - Coughing up phlegm